Active, Continual Fine Tuning of Convolutional Neural Networks for Reducing Annotation Efforts: Proposed method

 \section{Proposed method}

-AFT$^*$ was conceived in the context of computer-aided diagnosis (CAD) in biomedical imaging.
-A CAD system typically has a candidate generator, which can quickly produce a set of candidates, among which, some are {\em true} positives and some are {\em false} positives.
-After candidate generation, the task is to train a classifier to eliminate as many as possible false positives while keeping as many as possible true positives.
+ACFT was conceived in the context of computer-aided diagnosis (CAD) applied to medical imaging.
+A CAD system typically employs a candidate generator, which can quickly produce a set of candidates, among which some are {\em true} positives and others are {\em false} positives.
 To train a classifier, each of the candidates must be labeled.
-We assume that each candidate takes one of $|Y|$ possible labels.
-To boost the performance of CNNs for CAD systems, multiple patches are usually generated automatically for each candidate through data augmentation; these patches generated from the same candidate inherit the candidate's label.
+In this work, an object to be labeled is considered as a ``candidate'' in general.
+We assume that each candidate takes one of $|\mathcal{Y}|$ possible labels.
+To boost CNN performance for CAD systems, multiple patches are usually generated automatically for each candidate through data augmentation; those patches that are generated from the same candidate inherit the candidate's label.
 In other words, all labels are acquired at the candidate level.
-Mathematically, given a set of candidates, $\mathcal{U}=\{\mathcal{C}_1, \mathcal{C}_2, ..., \mathcal{C}_n\}$, where $n$ is the number of candidates, and each candidate $\mathcal{C}_i =\{x^{1}_i,x^{2}_i,...,x^{m}_i\}$ is associated with $m$ patches, our AFT$^*$ algorithm iteratively selects a set of candidates for labeling as illustrated in Alg.~\ref{alg:AFT}.
+Mathematically, given a set of candidates, $\mathcal{U}=\{\mathcal{C}_1, \mathcal{C}_2, ..., \mathcal{C}_n\}$, where $n$ is the number of candidates, and each candidate $\mathcal{C}_i =\{x^{1}_i,x^{2}_i,...,x^{m}_i\}$ is associated with $m$ patches, our ACFT algorithm iteratively selects a set of candidates for labeling as illustrated in~Alg.~\ref{alg:ACFT}.

-However, AFT$^*$ is generic and applicable to many tasks in computer vision and image analysis.
-For clarity, we illustrate the ideas behind AFT$^*$ with the Places database~\cite{zhou2017places} for scene interpretation in natural images, where no candidate generator is needed, as each image may be directly regarded as a candidate.
-For simplicity as an illustration, yet without loss of generality, we limit to three categories (kitchen, living room, and office), and divide the Places images in each category into training (14,000 images), validation (1,000 images), and test (100 images) with no overlaps.
+ACFT is generic and applicable to many tasks in computer vision and image analysis.
+For clarity, we illustrate the ideas behind ACFT with the \textsc{Places-3} dataset~\citep{zhou2017places} for scene classification in natural images (see \figurename~\ref{fig:places_database}), where no candidate generator is needed, as each image may be directly regarded as a candidate.

-Designing an active learning algorithm involves two key issues: (1) how to determine the ``worthiness" of a candidate for annotation and (2) how to update the classifier/learner.
-Before formally addressing the first issue in Secs.~\ref{sec:EntropyDiversity}--\ref{sec:Randomness} and the second one in Sec.~\ref{sec:AFT}, we illustrate our ideas in Sec.~\ref{sec:selection_illustrated} with Fig.~\ref{fig:PLACE_NoisyLabel} and Tab.~\ref{tab:PredictionPattern}.
+Designing an active learning algorithm involves {\bf two key issues}: (1) how to determine the ``worthiness" of a candidate for annotation and (2) how to update the classifier/learner.
+In the following sections, we first illustrate our hypothesis in Sec.~\ref{sec:selection_illustrated} with \figurename~\ref{fig:places_examples} and \tableautorefname~\ref{tab:predict_pattern}, and then detail each of the components in our active selection criteria with its rationale and benefit.